OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 ### Token Gateway {#token-gateway}
 <p>A pair of contracts in the token bridge — one on L1, one on L2 — that provide a particular mechanism for handling the transfer of tokens between layers.
 Token gateways currently active in the bridge include the <a href="/intro/glossary#standarderc20-gateway">StandardERC20 gateway</a> , the <a href="/intro/glossary#genericcustom-gateway">Generic-Custom Gateway</a> , and the <a href="/intro/glossary#weth-gateway">WETH Gateway</a>.</p>

+### Transaction {#transaction}
+<p>A user-initiated interaction with a Blockchain.
+Transactions are typically signed by users via wallets and are paid for via transaction fees. </p>

 ### Trustless {#trustless}
 <p>In the context of Ethereum, trustless refers to the ability of a system to operate without reliance on a central authority or intermediary.
 Instead, users place their trust in math and protocols.<br />